guettli/programming-guidelines/README.md

 You look at the board and you face the question what to do next.
 It does not matter which chess piece was moved before.
 You see the board and now it is your turn.
 The past does not matter in this context.

+Things are different if you provide a public API.
+This must not change without clear communication.
+Changes to public APIs should be announced several months in advance.

 Things are different if you are working in an environment which has more constraints (Medical devices, Banking, Insurance, ...), then you don't need my advice, since